Not sure which is the best way to consolidate your debt? See if any of these three options tickle your fancy.

 Unlike with the next type we’ll look at, with personal debt consolidation loans, you don’t need to put any form of asset up against the money you borrow.

 Secured debt consolidation loan: you can generally borrow a larger lump sum of money with secured debt consolidation loans.
 Again, this will vary from lender to lender, but usually, you can take out between £10,000 and £100,000.

 As the name suggests, you have to secure the loan against some form of asset with this kind of lending – normally your home.

 How it works

-The process of consolidating your debt with a debt consolidation loan is simple.
-You just take out a single, new loan which is large enough to cover all your existing debts, and then use the new loan to pay off all your old borrowings.
+To consolidate your debt using a debt consolidation loan, you take out a single, new loan that is large enough to cover all your existing debts, and then use the new loan to pay off all your old borrowings.

 There are a few things you need to consider, though: